microsoft/RAFT/README.md

 [![RAFT architecture: offline case indexing and online state-aware retrieval, with optional case-graph expansion.](assets/raft-overview.png)](assets/raft-overview.png)

-*Architecture from the paper.
-The re-query loop belongs to your troubleshooting agent; RAFT supplies retrieval, not an autonomous resolution agent.*
+*Your troubleshooting agent re-queries RAFT as the active case evolves.*

 1. **Distill the case.** Turn dialogue, logs, and notes into a chronological timeline of meaningful changes: symptoms, hypotheses, findings, and resolution.
 2. **Match the state.** Embed each timeline entry independently and combine vector similarity with BM25 through reciprocal rank fusion.
-3. **Return the trajectory.** Promote entry matches to distinct parent cases, returning the full extracted case and the timeline entry that triggered the match.
+3. **Return the trajectory.** Return distinct cases with their full investigation history and the timeline entry that triggered each match.

 An **optional case-level graph** connects cases through a configurable view, such as root cause and resolution, for expansion beyond the initial matches.